 Every room can project images from a laptop, and most have docucams.
 Microphones are only available in select large rooms.
 Tech centers have limited laptops for attendee use.
-Please contact the technology center events assistant for details.
+Please contact the facilities reservation assistant for details.

-Note: Masks must be worn at all times indoors regardless of vaccination status.
+Note: Masks are strongly encouraged indoors regardless of vaccination status.

-Meeting attendees need to be identified by table group / table location using these forms.
-Diagrams reflect the maximum capacity per room at 67% by set up.
-Please see the posted adjusted capacity charts for a complete listing of capacities by set up.
-Specific furniture limitations may decrease capacity greater than 23%.
+Please see the posted capacity charts for a complete listing of maximum room capacities by furniture set up.
+Specific furniture limitations may decrease capacity.

 Using these Diagrams

-Note: Rooms with conference tables (JRRTC 208, SDCOE 302, 303, NCREC Conference Rooms 1 and 2, SCREC Conference Rooms A and B) must use the room diagram in the Contact Tracing menu.
+Note: Rooms with conference tables (JRRTC 208, SDCOE 302, 303, NCREC Conference Rooms 1 and 2, SCREC Conference Rooms A and B) cannot have alternative set ups.

 Please complete request forms thoroughly.
 Please include the following information: